Devollox/moderm-web/README.md

 1.  **Installation**

-    If you do not have a yarn selected, then install it first
+    If you do not have a yarn selected, then install it first.

      ```sh
      npm install --global yarn